'Holy moly!': Inside Texas' fight against a ransomware hack

-7 of9 In this July 19, 2021, photo Amanda Crawford, right, and Nancy Rainosek, left, pose for a photo inside the state's Information Resources Data Center in Austin, Texas.
-Chuck Burton/AP Show More Show Less
+5 of8 In this July 19, 2021, photo Amanda Crawford, right, and Nancy Rainosek, left, pose for a photo inside the state's Information Resources Data Center in Austin, Texas.
+Chuck Burton/AP Show More Show Less 6 of8

-8 of9 In this July 19, 2021, photo Amanda Crawford, right, and Nancy Rainosek, left, pose for a photo inside the state's Information Resources Data Center in Austin, Texas.
+7 of8 In this July 19, 2021, photo Amanda Crawford, right, and Nancy Rainosek, left, pose for a photo inside the state's Information Resources Command Center in Austin, Texas.
 Chuck Burton/AP Show More Show Less

-DALLAS (AP) — It was the start of a steamy Friday two Augusts ago when Jason Whisler settled in for a working breakfast at the Coffee Ranch restaurant in the Texas Panhandle city of Borger.
-The most pressing agenda item for city officials that morning: planning for a country music concert and anniversary event.
+DALLAS (AP) — It was a steamy Friday two Augusts ago when Jason Whisler settled in for a working breakfast at the Coffee Ranch restaurant in the Texas Panhandle city of Borger.
+The most pressing agenda item for city officials like him that morning: planning for a country concert and anniversary event.

 Then Whisler’s phone rang.
 Borger’s computer system had been hacked.